 Tuscany is one of the best destinations for people in search of unique moments and experiences.
-Visiting Renaissance palaces, impressive monuments, seeing in person the works of great masters such as Leonardo da Vinci and Michelangelo are all activities likely to please you.
+Visit the Renaissance palaceTuscany, impressive monuments and seeing the works of great masters such as Leonardo da Vinci and Michelangelo in person are just some of the activities you're likely to enjoy.
 Discover here 3 sublime towns to visit in Tuscany.

 Surrounded by splendid hills and crossed by the Arno River, Florence is one of the cities that stands out for its rich and varied culinary culture.